- About Us

 15) What are your rules regarding food and food allergies?

-All food served at the JCC is kosher, in keeping with Jewish dietary laws.
-Our preschool is nut-free.
-If your child has other food allergies, we adapt his classroom and class activities to accommodate his needs so that he will feel included.
+All food served at the JCC is kosher like, in keeping with Jewish dietary laws.
+Our preschool is nut-free (both peanut and tree nut).
+If your child has other food allergies, we adapt the classroom and class activities so that your child will feel included.